MarkBind/markbind/docs/devGuide/design/projectStructure.md

   * Additionally, there are some markdown-it plugins in the `src/lib/markdown-it/plugins/` directory (either forked, modified or written to enhance existing functionalities).

-* [htmlparser2](https://github.com/fb55/htmlparser2), a speedy and forgiving html parser which exposes a DOM-like object structure to work on.
+* [htmlparser2](https://github.com/fb55/htmlparser2), a speedy and forgiving HTML parser which exposes a DOM-like object structure to work on.
 To comply with the markdown spec, and our custom requirements, `src/patches/htmlparser2.js` patches various behaviours of this library.

 * [cheerio](https://cheerio.js.org/), which is a node.js equivalent of [jQuery](https://jquery.com/).
-Cheerio uses [htmlparser2](https://github.com/fb55/htmlparser2) to parse the html as well, hence our patches propagate here.
+Cheerio uses [htmlparser2](https://github.com/fb55/htmlparser2) to parse the HTML as well, hence our patches propagate here.

 * [Nunjucks](https://mozilla.github.io/nunjucks/), which is a JavaScript templating engine.
 Nunjucks is used to support our variable system to help with reusing small bits of code in multiple places.
 The package is patched and stored in `src/patches/nunjucks` to make it compatible with other MarkBind syntax processing steps.